Sukhoi Su-27: Former

+East German Air Force − 35 Su-27s ordered in October 1989.
+None delivered before the reunification of Germany.

 Private ownership

 According to the U.S. FAA there are two privately owned Su-27s in the U.S., as of 2015.
 Two Su-27UB from the Ukrainian Air Force were demilitarised and sold to Pride Aircraft of Rockford, Illinois.
 Pride Aircraft modified some of the aircraft to their own desires by remarking all cockpit controls in English and replacing much of the Russian avionics suite with Garmin, Bendix/King, and Collins avionics.
 The aircraft were both sold to private owners for approximately $5 million each.
 The United States Air Force bought the aircraft in 2011 and in 2023 one of them was preserved at the National Museum of the United States Air Force.

 On 30 August 2010, the Financial Times claimed that a Western private training support company ECA Program placed a US$1.5 billion order with Belarusian state arms dealer BelTechExport for 15 unarmed Su-27s (with an option on 18 more) to organize a dissimilar air combat training school in the former NATO airbase in Keflavik, Iceland, with deliveries due by the end of 2012.
 A September 2010 media report by RIA Novosti, the state-owned news agency, questioned the existence of the agreement.
 No further developments on such a plan have been reported by 2014, while a plan for upgrading and putting the retired Belarusian Air Force Su-27 fleet back to service was reported in February 2014.